TEENAGERS, THEMSELVES, SAY IT’S WRONG

 Surveys show that the majority of teenagers think that it’s wrong for parents to buy alcohol for their children.
-It’s not uncommon for teenagers to nag sometimes, just to see where the boundaries lie, and it doesn’t actually mean that they want their parents to give in to them.
-Because if you do, your teenager might well start to wonder what you actually mean when you warn them about alcohol but, at the same time, are willing to buy it for them.
-Setting rules and sticking to them is a way of showing you care.
-Breaking the rules can be interpreted as meaning that you don’t care.
+Teenagers may nag, just to see where the boundaries lie.
+But it doesn’t necessarily mean that they want their parents to give in to them.
+Setting rules and sticking to them is a way of showing that you care.

-Many parents are worried that their children will be left out.
-It’s common for young people to believe that everyone else is allowed to do things or is doing things that they, themselves, are not allowed to do.
-It’s a concept that’s called “majority misunderstanding”.
-In reality, the vast majority of teens have the same discussions with their parents, and the vast majority of parents are just as worried that their children will be excluded from the group.
-The solution is to talk to other parents of your teenager’s classmates or friends and agree on a “one rule for all” solution.
+It’s common for young people to believe that everyone else is allowed to do things that they, themselves, are not.
+In reality, the vast majority of teenagers have exactly the same discussions at home, and many parents are worried that their child will be excluded from the group.
+One possible solution is talk to other parents and agree on what goes.